American Small Businesses Party Like It's 2004

 It's expected we'll see a repeat of outsize commodity demand this year, which should support prices.

 Looking at copper, further support should come in the form of market deficits, which are expected to widen until at least 2020.
-As investment bank Jefferies explained in a note, "unexpected disruptions"-including undercapitalization of mines and the risk of labor strikes at Chile's Escondida, the world's largest copper mine-will likely add to supply constraints.
+As investment bank Jefferies explained in a note, "unexpected disruptions" - including undercapitalization of mines and the risk of labor strikes at Chile's Escondida, the world's largest copper mine - will likely add to supply constraints.

 "From a supply perspective, the outlook for mined commodities is very bullish," Jefferies added.

 That includes gold.
 As a friend recently reminded me, China's official gold holdings account for only 2 percent of its foreign reserves.
 Two percent!
 That's remarkably low, far lower than most large economies.
 (In the U.S., it's around 75 percent, according to the World Gold Council.)
-China is obviously interested in supporting its currency, and since it sold off quite a lot of U.S. Treasuries in the past year-Japan is now the top holder of U.S. government debt-it will likely need to substantially build up its gold reserves.
+China is obviously interested in supporting its currency, and since it sold off quite a lot of U.S. Treasuries in the past year-Japan is now the top holder of U.S. government debt - it will likely need to substantially build up its gold reserves.

 The People's Bank of China (PBoC) has been accumulating gold, even if the rate has slowed recently, but imagine if it decided to boost holdings up from 2 percent of foreign reserves to 10 percent, which is more in line with other countries.
 That would have a monumental impact on the price of the yellow metal.